webrene/goto/README.md

 	    Hostname: IP or Name which may be looked up
 		Port    : Port of the target machine ( default: 22 )
 		User    : Username to login with
-		Mode    : Mode may be scp or ping scp  : open scp connection
+		Mode    : Mode may be sftp or ping sftp  : open sftp connection

 Installation: